rhwilr/lemur/README.md

 ### Arithmetic operations

-Monkey supports all the basic arithmetic operations of Integer types.
+Lemur supports all the basic arithmetic operations of Integer types.

 ```js
 let a = 4;